HoepelmanJoyce/RMD-Practical-1/README.md

 # RMD-Practical-1
-This is the repository for my first practical in the course RS: Reproducibility and Model Deployment
+This is the repository for my first practical in the course RS: Reproducibility and Model Deployment.
+Author: Joyce Hoepelman